 A 2012 study commissioned by Bowker and funded by a range of traditional publishers found that 55% of YA readers are over the age of 18.
 The 30 to 44 age group alone accounted for 28% of sales.

-These figures could initially be misleading, as an adult purchasing the newest Harry Potter book doesn’t mean they are reading the book.
-Gifting or simply buying for their children are both very real possibilities.
-But the study did find that 78% of adult aged respondents indicated they purchased with the intent to read the book themselves.
+These figures could initially mislead, as an adult purchasing the newest Harry Potter book doesn’t mean they are reading the book.
+Gifting or buying for their children are both very real possibilities.
+But the study found that 78% of the adult aged respondents showed they purchased intending to read the book themselves.

-We can infer from this that around half of YA sales are to adults (anyone over 18 years old) with the intent to read the book themselves.
+We can infer from this that around half of YA sales are to adults (anyone over 18 years old) intending to read the book themselves.
 So, with around half of the readers not actually in the age group the genre targets, what exactly makes a YA book “Young Adult?”

 Defining the YA Genre

 The historical definition of Young Adult literature is fiction published for young readers.
-The age range is generally defined as 12 to 18 years old, with anything targeted at readers under 12 being Children’s literature.
+They generally define the age range as 12 to 18 years old, with anything targeted at readers under 12 being Children’s literature.

 Age ranges are a poor descriptor of genres in any art form.
-This alone may be one of the reasons YA struggles to be defined clearly—despite targeting an age range, we can identify what about YA fiction differs from other works.
+This alone may be one reason YA struggles to be defined—despite targeting an age range, we can identify what about YA fiction differs from other works.

 Most important for drawing distinctions is the state of the protagonist and the consistent direction of the plot.
 Among a range of lesser factors, these two elements most clearly define the YA genre.

-In a YA book, the lead character is generally 12-18 years of age.
+In a YA book, the lead character is 12-18 years of age.
 This is not a hard and fast rule, but it is nearly universal.
-Think about the most popular YA books in recent memory; Harry Potter, Twilight, The Hunger Games—all of these protagonists fit into the 12-18 age range.
+Think about the most popular YA books in recent memory; Harry Potter, Twilight, The Hunger Games— these protagonists fit into the 12-18 age range.

 A young protagonist is the closest thing to a rule for YA fiction as there is.
-Part of this is due to the relatability of a young hero and a young reader.
+Part of this is because of the relatability of a young hero and a young reader.
 But that is hardly the only reason.
 A younger protagonist places restrictions and expectations on the plot.
 This creates the broad framework of YA protagonist.

 We have the 12-18-year-old protagonist, now we see them within the architecture of the plot—the world and actions that propel the story.